-Muhammad ibn Umail al Tamimi, was born and lived in Spain (Cordoba) in tenth century as a son of arabian parents.
-He seems to have become an isolated representation, and had few students, perhaps only one, to pass on his works.
-He was called al-Sadik, which supposedly become Zadith in Europe, while ibn-Umail was apparently translated as “son of Hamuel”.
-His most famed treatise was indeed the afore mentioned“ The Book of the Silvery Water and the Starry Earth”, or Kitab al-ma’ al-waraqi wal-ard an-najmyah (1), which was taken by later researchers as a commentary on “ the Letter of the Sun to the Crescent Moon”, or Risalah ash-shams ila ’l-hilal.
-To be more precise “The Silvery Water” was known in Europe as “ The Book of Senior or Tabula Chimica”, while the poem “ Letter of the Sun” is found separately as “ Epistola Solis ad Lunam Crescentem”.
+Muhammad ibn Umail al Tamimi, was born and lived in Spain (Cordoba) in the tenth century as a son of Arabian parents.
+He seems to have become an isolated representation and had few students, perhaps only one, to pass on his works.
+He was called al-Sadik, which supposedly became Zadith in Europe, while ibn-Umail was translated as “son of Hamuel”.
+His most famed treatise was indeed those mentioned above “ The Book of the Silvery Water and the Starry Earth”, or Kitab al-ma’ al-waraqi wal-ard an-najmyah (1), which later researchers took as a commentary on “ the Letter of the Sun to the Crescent Moon”, or Risalah ash-shams ila ’l-hilal.
+To be more precise, “The Silvery Water” was known in Europe as “ The Book of Senior or Tabula Chimica”.
+At the same time, the poem “ Letter of the Sun” is found separately as “ Epistola Solis ad Lunam Crescentem”.
 The former is alleged to be the inspiration for Aurora Consurgens.

-Ibn-Umail was also mentioned by the egyptian Aidamur al-Jildaki, who lived in the first half of the fourteenth century, in his book “ The End of the Search”, as an alchemical authority together with Al Jabair, Avicenna and Razi.
-In fact it is said that a quite sure datation for Turba Philosophorum to have been written before 900 A.D was reliably attested by Ibn-Umail quoting it.
-It is not an exaggeration to describe ibn-Umayl as an important presence both in arabic and western hermetic literature.
+Ibn-Umail was also mentioned by the Egyptian Aidamur al-Jildaki, who lived in the first half of the fourteenth century, in his book “ The End of the Search”, as an alchemical authority with Al Jabair, Avicenna, and Razi.
+It is said that a pretty sure dating for Turba Philosophorum to have been written before 900 A.D was reliably attested by Ibn-Umail quoting it.
+It is not an exaggeration to describe ibn-Umayl as essential in Arabic and western hermetic literature.

-I must take for granted the assertion of ibn Umayl manuscripts acceptably fitting into the latin translations from arabic under the name Senior Zadith.
-In fact I have always restricted myself to read Senior Zadith from latin.
-But in this case a comparison between arabic and latin versions should be of extreme interest, allowing that the two mentioned authors were the same person.
-In fact my opinion is that the first translator to latin had really mess things up.
-And I’m not too much surprised, because precision and accuracy are only nowadays requirements in western world.
-For example, and always concerning Senior Zadith-ibn Umayl, in fourteenth century Geoffrey Chaucer in his “Canterbury Tales” wrote the “ Canon’s Yeoman’s Tale” in which Senior was the title given to an alchemical treatise attributed to an arabian scholar of the tenth century.
-In this piece Chaucer was said to have copied some verses of a latin translation (2) from the original arabic of ibn-Umail, trying to impress his audience of pilgrims with his knowledge of alchemical doctrines.
-But Chaucer apparently did not follow any accurate arrangement.
+I must take for granted the assertion of ibn Umayl manuscripts acceptably fitting into the latin translations from Arabic under the name Senior Zadith.
+I have permanently restricted myself to reading Senior Zadith in latin.
+But in this case, a comparison between Arabic and latin versions should be of extreme interest, allowing the two mentioned authors to be the same.
+My opinion is that the first translator of latin had messed things up.
+And I’m not too surprised because precision and accuracy are only nowadays requirements in the western world.
+For example, and always concerning Senior Zadith-ibn Umayl, in the fourteenth century Geoffrey Chaucer in his “Canterbury Tales”, wrote the “ Canon’s Yeoman’s Tale” in which Senior was the title given to an alchemical treatise attributed to an Arabian scholar of the tenth century.
+In this piece, Chaucer was said to have copied some verses of a latin translation (2) from the original Arabic of ibn-Umail, trying to impress his audience of pilgrims with his knowledge of alchemical doctrines.
+But Chaucer did not follow any accurate arrangement.

-In the latin version in Theatrum Chemicum, which is more comprehensive of titles than BCC, we find another interesting witness of this lack of accuracy.
-In fact in addition of the presentation: Philosophiae Chimicae Duo Vetustissima Scripta.
+In the latin version of Theatrum Chemicum, which is more comprehensive of titles than BCC, we find another interesting witness of this lack of accuracy.
+In addition to the presentation: Philosophiae Chimicae Duo Vetustissima Scripta.
 Two very ancient scripts of chemical philosophy.